saurabh0719/object-tracker/README.md

 <span id="guide"></span>
 ## Guide

-Hawkeye uses an `underscore _` before method and attribute names, to prevent being overriden.
+The Object Tracker uses an `underscore _` before method and attribute names, to prevent being overriden.

 [Go back to the table of contents](#contents)